cbrnr/python-intro-short/01-Basics/01-Basics.md

 - `>>>`
 - `In [1]:`

 Whatever it looks like, the prompt indicates that Python is ready to receive user input.
-You can type in a Python command and hit enter to run it.
+You can type a Python command and hit <kbd>Enter</kbd> to run it.
 Python will immediately show the result of this command (if any) on the next line.

 Let's try to use Python as a calculator.
 Python supports the four basic arithmetic operations (addition, subtraction, multiplication, and division):